Creating Content: Personalization Versus Speed

 They surveyed more than 1,000 people in those roles, mostly in companies with more than 500 employees.

 The results show that brands are struggling with content creation, in particular the length of time it takes to turn personalized content around.
 The survey reveals that it takes brands, on average, 17 hours to create a single piece of short form content!
 This rises to 27 hours to create a single piece of long form content, such as video.
+It takes companies, on average, 12 days to take a single piece of content to market!

 What’s stopping us?